-Canobolas Public School has the following school-wide expectations and rules:
+Eugowra Public School has the following school-wide expectations and rules:

-To be respectful, responsible and resilient learners.
+To be respectful, responsible and resilience learners.

-Respectful Responsible Resilient Be kind and value others Be safe Ask for help Use appropriate language and good manners Be on time Restore relationships Work co-operatively Be ready to learn Overcome challenges Accept differences Look after self and others See mistakes as an opportunity to learn
+Respectful Responsible Resilient Be kind and value others Be safe Ask for help Use appropriate language Be on time Be your best Work co-operatively Be ready to learn Overcome challenges

-Behaviour code for students
+Behaviour Code for Students

 NSW public schools are committed to providing safe, supportive and responsive learning environments for everyone.
 We teach and model the behaviours we value in our students.

 The Behaviour Code for Students can be found at https://education.nsw.gov.au/policy-library/policyprocedures/pd-2006-0316/pd-2006-0316-01.
-This document translated into multiple languages is available here: Behaviour Code for Students.
+This document translated into multiple languages is available here: Behaviour code for students.